pkafel/books-notes/tde.md

 * U - Under the main vision and current major objective
 * N - Number attached (must be quantifiable)

+## Power Hour

+For 60 minutes each morning, we don’t do meetings, phone calls, or e-mails.
+To help it work:
+* go public
+* share the idea
+* be consistent

+## Focus

+Working sequentially is way more effective than working on many things in parallel.
+Things that will help:
+* stay focused on one thing at a time
+* eliminate distractions
+* keep sticky notes

+## Decide now

+Dont leave unimportant things for later.
+If at all possible do it, use it, throw it, or complete it now.

+## SEEDS First

+It is hard to accomplish a big goal if you are sick and tired:
+* S -  Sleep
+* E - Exercise
+* E - Eat Right
+* D - Drink Water
+* S - Source (like for example God)

 ## Interesting quotes from the book

 > However beautiful the strategy, you should accasionally look at the result. - Winstone Churchill

 > Simplicity boils down to two steps: Identify the essential.
 Eliminate the rest. - Leo Babauta

+> Indecision is the thief of opportunity. — Jim Rohn